 Consider re-homing your pet using resources from SPCA or Petco.

 Spay or neuter all tame cats you currently own.
-Low cost programs, such as Spay Neuter Network and Texas Coalition for Pets, provide transportation services from the Prairie Paws Adoption Center.
+Low cost programs, such as Spay Neuter Network and Texas Coalition for Pets, provide transportation services from the Grand Prairie Animal Services Adoption Center.